Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 L Series Under 500 hrs 500–2,000 hrs 2,000+ hrs $20,000–$35,000

-Kubota engines are genuinely long-lived — well-maintained BX and B series tractors regularly reach 3,000-5,000 hours.
+Kubota engines are genuinely long-lived — well-maintained BX and B series regularly reach 3,000–5,000 hours.
 A 1,000-hour BX2380 with clean fluids and good service history has most of its life ahead of it.
-The hour count matters far less than maintenance history and inspection results.
-Use your findings as line-item negotiating points — not as excuses to lowball, but as documented justification for a fair adjusted price.
+Hour count matters far less than maintenance history and inspection results.

 Always test with a real implement or a loaded bucket — a parking lot spin tells you almost nothing.
 The tractor needs to be under load to reveal transmission slip, hydraulic weakness, and PTO issues.

-Apply individual brake pedals at low speed to confirm each side bites evenly.
-On a slight downhill in a low gear, properly adjusted brakes should hold the tractor.
-Excessive pedal travel despite good adjustment suggests worn linings.
-Steering should be smooth with power assist at idle — no hard spots, dead zones, or clunks from the front axle over uneven ground.
+• Brakes: apply individual pedals at low speed to confirm each side bites evenly.
+On a slight downhill in low gear, properly adjusted brakes should hold the tractor

-You’re hunting for rhythmic knocks from the engine, grinding from the transmission, loud clunks in the front axle on turns, and constant hydraulic pump growl at neutral.
-Occasional chassis squeaks and rattles are completely normal on older machines.
-Heavy mechanical sounds from the drivetrain or hydraulics are not.
+• Noises to hunt for: rhythmic knocks from engine, grinding from transmission, loud clunks in front axle on turns, and constant hydraulic pump growl at neutral

 Absolute Walk-Away Red Flags